Team PNoy

 Team PNoy, formerly known as the LP–Akbayan–NPC–NP–LDP Coalition, was a political umbrella coalition in the Philippines, originally formed to support the administration-backed senatorial line-up for the 2013 Philippine Senate election.
-Team PNoy is composed mostly of supporters of former President Benigno Aquino III (President Noynoy, or PNoy).
+Team PNoy is composed mostly of supporters of then-president Benigno Aquino III, nicknamed PNoy.
 The coalition is composed of the Liberal Party, the Nacionalista Party, the Nationalist People's Coalition, the Laban ng Demokratikong Pilipino, the Akbayan Citizens' Action Party, the PDP–Laban and the National Unity Party.